-Message: Many sepsis survivors recover completely, however, according to the Sepsis Alliance, post-sepsis syndrome affects up to 50% of survivors and are left with long-term effects, such as:
+Message: Many sepsis survivors recover completely, however, according to the Sepsis Alliance, post-sepsis syndrome affects up to 50% of survivors and are left with possible long-term effects, such as:

 - Muscle weakness

 - Fatigue

 - · Difficulty swallowing

 - Cloudy thinking

 - Difficulty concentration

-- Poor memory
+- · Poor memory

 - Difficulty sleeping

 - Sadness

 - Anxiety

+Talk with your doctor if these symptoms continue.
 Learn more at survivesepsis.com #SurviveSepsis #SaferHoosiers

 Message: Join the fight against sepsis by arming yourself with information and sharing it with your loved ones.
-Visit survivesepsis.com to learn more and share your surivival story.
+Visit survivesepsis.com to learn more and share your survival story.
 Together, we can See it.
 Stop it.
 Survive it. #SurviveSepsis #SaferHoosiers